kyegomez/swarms/README.md

 </div>

 Individual agents face five significant challenges that hinder their deployment in production: short memory, single-task threading, hallucinations, high cost, and lack of collaboration.
 Multi-agent collaboration offers a solution to all these issues.
 Swarms provides simple, reliable, and agile tools to create your own Swarm tailored to your specific needs.
 Currently, Swarms is being used in production by RBC, John Deere, and many AI startups.
-For more information on the unparalleled benefits of multi-agent collaboration, check out this GitHub repository for research papers or schedule a call with me!

 ----

 ## Install